Uniswap/org-v1/src/pages/docs/v2/04-oracles/03-how-to-build-an-oracle-on-top-of-uniswap.md

 - Are recent prices more important than historical prices?
 I.e.: is the current price given more weight than historical prices?

-Note your answers for the following sections.
+Note your answers for the following discussion.

 ## Fixed windows

-In the case where data freshness is not important and recent prices are weighted equally with historical prices, it is enough to collect the cumulative price once per period (e.g. once per 24 hours.)
+In the case where data freshness is not important and recent prices are weighted equally with historical prices, it is enough to store the cumulative price once per period (e.g. once per 24 hours.)

 Computing the average price over these data points gives you 'fixed windows', which can be updated after the lapse of each period.
-We wrote an example of this kind of oracle [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol).
+We wrote an example oracle of this kind [here](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol).

-Note this example does not limit the maximum size of the fixed window, i.e. it only requires that the window size is greater than 1 period (e.g. 24 hours).
+This example does not limit the maximum size of the fixed window, i.e. it only requires that the window size is greater than 1 period (e.g. 24 hours).

 ## Moving averages

 In the case where data freshness is important, you can use a sliding window in which the cumulative price variable is measured more often than once per period.
-This enables you to compute moving averages that always include the most recent price.

 There are at least
 [two kinds of moving averages](https://www.investopedia.com/terms/m/movingaverage.asp#types-of-moving-averages)